-Help us save the cradle of civilization in southeast Utah.
+Help us protect the cultural landscape in southeast Utah.

 From Grand Gulch to the San Juan River and Valley of the Gods to the Comb Ridge, the Greater Cedar Mesa Area is truly a special place.
 As a Friend of our organization, you’ve no doubt experienced many special moments inspired by the beauty, solitude and history of this corner of the Colorado Plateau.

-That’s why we’re writing to ask you to consider a year-end donation to help us with the work ahead.
-If you’re doing some year-end tax planning, you’ll know a contribution to a 501 (c3) non-profit, such as Friends of Cedar Mesa is likely deductible on your taxes.
+That’s why we’re writing to ask you to consider a donation to help us with the work ahead.
+You’ll know a contribution to a 501 (c3) non-profit, such as Friends of Cedar Mesa is likely deductible on your taxes.
 But we won’t leave it to Uncle Sam’s deadline to motivate you to make a contribution.

 Secretary Jewell’s comments have breathed new life into discussions initiated by Utah Congressman Rob Bishop, seeking to find common ground on wilderness issues.
 Friends of Cedar Mesa is actively involved in that process, as well as in educating San Juan County officials of the value of protecting this international treasure.

 Of course, all the challenges on the ground impacting Cedar Mesa continue to require our constant diligence.
 Educating visitors, monitoring overgrazing, protecting cultural resources, combating illegal roads, and inspiring conservation all require more work and more energy than ever.

 Please considerdonating to Friends of Cedar Mesa on March 26th for Love Utah, Give Utah Day.

 for this Cause